Making sense of menopause, together.

 Potential Drawbacks

-• Constipation
+• !

-• Bloating
+• !

-There has also been debate about whether high-dose calcium supplements may affect heart health, although research is mixed.
+There has been debate about whether high-dose calcium supplements may affect heart health, although research is mixed.
 Health experts often recommend getting as much calcium as possible from food.
 Dairy products, leafy greens, and fortified foods are good sources.

 Scientific evidence for calcium supplementation is strong for bone health.
 However, this mineral doesn’t relieve most menopause symptoms, such as hot flashes.

-2. Vitamin D
+Vitamin D

 Vitamin D works closely with calcium.
 Your body needs it to absorb calcium and maintain healthy bones.
 Many adults have low vitamin D levels, especially if they don’t spend much time in the sun.